learn-co-curriculum/phase-0-intro-to-the-cli/README.md

 * Learning even more about computers

-Developers love the command line and, as a result, write most developer tools for other users of the command line.
-As a result, tools you will need to be a developer will require you to use them through the command-line interface.
+Developers love the command line and, as a result, write most developer tools for other users of the command line. ***Tools you will need to be a developer will require you to use them through the command-line interface.***

 ## Identify Differences Between Command-Line Interface, Terminal Emulator, and Shell